openhab/openhab-addons/bundles/org.openhab.binding.mikrotik/README.md

 [WinBox](https://wiki.mikrotik.com/wiki/Manual:Winbox).
 Note the API port number as you'll need it below.
 [SSL API connection](https://wiki.mikrotik.com/wiki/Manual:API-SSL) is not yet supported by this binding.
 To connect to RouterOS API you need to provide user credantials to the bridge config.
-You may use your current credentials you use to manage device, but it is highly recommended to **create a read-only RouterOS user**, because this binding only reads the data from the device.
+You may use your current credentials you use to manage device, but it is highly recommended to **create a read-only RouterOS user** since this binding only reads data from the device.
 To do so, proceed to <kbd>System -> Users</kbd> configuration section and add a user to the `read` group.

 > Thing type: `routeros`